wxWidgets/Phoenix/README.rst

 * dpkg-dev
 * build-essential
-* python2.7-dev     # use appropriate Python version
+* python2.7-dev     # use appropriate Python version here
-* libwebkitgtk-dev
 * libjpeg-dev
 * libtiff-dev
-* libgtk2.0-dev
 * libsdl1.2-dev
 * libgstreamer-plugins-base0.10-dev
 * libnotify-dev
 * freeglut3
 * freeglut3-dev
+* libsm-dev
+* libgtk2.0-dev
+* libwebkitgtk-dev

+If you are building for GTK3 then you'll also need these packages and their dependencies:

+* libgtk-3-dev
+* libwebkitgtk-3.0-dev

 If your Linux distribution has gstreamer 1.0 available then you can install the dev packages for that instead of the 0.10 version.
+For example:

+* libgstreamer-plugins-base1.0-dev

 **Mac OSX**